 A sloped, double triangular structure that diverts rain around the roof’s chimneys and walls.
 As rain flows down a roof, it hits the roof cricket and diverts the water around the chimney rather than flowing into a flat wall.

-It is a good idea to have knowledge of roofing terms when receiving roofing estimates to ensure all the details are included.
+It is a good idea to have knowledge of roofing terms when comparing roofing estimates to ensure all the details are included.
 If you have further questions or would like to schedule a FREE appointment, contact USA Roofing & Gutters today.